nih-cfde/training-and-engagement/docs/General-Tutorials/mkdocs.md

 The website should automatically update with the new theme.

+Options to deploy the generated website are elaborated [here](https://www.mkdocs.org/user-guide/deploying-your-docs/).

 For the website to be hosted on [readthedocs.com](readthedocs.com), a text file with instructions to import the `material` theme needs to the added to the main folder of the website.
 This file contains the following string: `mkdocs-material`.

 Hosting the website on Read the Docs